 Our first idea was to reach the Faro di Capo Murro di Porco.

 Once parked, on the path that reached the lighthouse we found a map that explained a little the regulation in the protected area of Plemmirio.
-Basically in which points could be made scuba diving, which areas are of greater protection and which areas are on medium protection.
+Basically in which points could be made scuba diving, which are high protection areas and which are medium protection areas.

 The floor was difficult to walk, the access to the sea was very complicated and there was not a place that would give some shade, so we went back to the map and decided to change the location.

 So we drove then to point 29, Via Degli Zaffari.